Overview

 - Outer layer (shell jacket): Blocks wind, snow, and rain

-At Mera Peak altitude, temperatures on summit day can drop to –20°C or colder with windchill.
+At Mera Peak altitude, temperatures on summit day can drop to –20°C or colder with wind chill.
 Your down jacket and mittens are not accessories, they are survival gear.

 What Your Guide Provides vs What You Bring